 As at 31 July 2022, BGUK’s portfolio had 48 holdings, a decrease of four over the previous 12 months.
-As illustrated in Figure 7, the portfolio is reasonably concentrated with the top 10 holdings accounting for 38.1% of BGUK’s total assets as at 30 July 2022; an increase of 1.1 percentage points over the previous 12 months.
+As illustrated in Figure 7, the portfolio is reasonably concentrated with the top 10 issues accounting for 38.1% of BGUK’s total assets as at 30 July 2022; an increase of 1.1 percentage points over the previous 12 months.

 Reflecting the long-term approach that the managers follow, portfolio turnover tends to be very low (5.3% for the last financial year) and so the evolution of the portfolio’s sector allocation will also likely be slow-paced.
-Unsurprisingly, given the managers’ focus on maintaining a focused portfolio of individual growth ideas, the active share will tend to be high (currently around 85%).
+Given the managers’ focus on maintaining a focused portfolio of individual growth ideas, the active share will tend to be high (currently around 85%).

 As illustrated in Figure 2, BGUK has a markedly different portfolio to the benchmark.
-Specifically, while BGUK’s portfolio clearly trades at a significant valuation premium to the benchmark, it has a superior return on equity and has much lower debt levels.
+Specifically, while BGUK’s portfolio clearly trades at a significant premium to the benchmark, it has a superior return on equity and has much lower debt levels.
 As illustrated in Figure 3, BGUK’s portfolio has a strong bias to mid-cap and small-cap stocks when compared to the benchmark.
-Once again, this is not something that the managers set out to achieve, but is a result of their stock selections and, specifically, reflects where they are able to find the best opportunities.
+Once again, this is not something that the managers set out to achieve, but is a result of their stock selections and, specifically, reflects where they feel that they are able to find the best opportunities.